 There’s currently no way to buy LOOM directly with US dollars, so you’ll need to first obtain a cryptocurrency listed in a trading pair with LOOM.
-Your options are bitcoin (BTC), ether (ETH) and Binance Coin (BNB).
-If you need help getting your hands on any of these currencies, check out our how to buy BTC, how to buy ETH and how to buy BNB guides.
+Your options are bitcoin (BTC) and ether (ETH).
+If you need help getting your hands on any of these currencies, check out our how to buy BTC and how to buy ETH guides.

 Step 3.
 Buy LOOM.

 Now it’s time to find the exchange section of your chosen platform, search for the pair you want to trade (for example LOOM/ETH) and buy some tokens.